Ken Ratner

 Ratner enjoys spontaneity in drawing, as well as portraiture.
 The work of the Old Masters, in particular,

-Rembrandt, has been a source of inspiration to him.
-The Delaware Art Museum has in their permanent
+Rembrandt has been a source of inspiration to him.
+The Delaware Art Museum has in its permanent

-collection a portrait drawing that Ratner did of Helen Farr Sloan, as well as one of his photographs.
+collection a portrait drawing that Ratner did of Helen Farr Sloan and one of his photographs.

 like the Ashcan artists before them, are also drawn to humanity, have become an additional source of